An appraisal is estimation that concludes an opinion of value.

-A third-party home inspector will investigate the structure of the property, from the top to the foundation.
+A third-party home inspector will judge the structure of the house, from the top to the bottom.

 But the biggest difference is the person creating the report.
 A CMA is created by a real estate agent who may or may not have a true grasp of the market or valuation concepts.
 The appraisal is created by a licensed, certified professional who has made a career out of valuing properties.
 Further, the appraiser is an independent voice, with no vested interest in the value of a home, unlike the real estate agent, whose income is tied to the value of the home.

 Each report must reflect a credible estimate of value and must identify the following:

 The client and other intended users.